QuarkNerd/blog/lpage/_posts/2015-06-29-aurelia-part-two.md

 title: "Aurelia, less2css and bundling"
 featured-overlay-inverted: true
 categories:
+  - HTML5
+  - Web
- - lpage
+  - CSS
-tags:
+tags: null
 layout: default_post
-summary: In the second post of my series on the Aurelia framework I walkthrough bundling the less2css project.
-The result of which significantly reduced the load time, but did uncover a few aspects of the Aurelia bundling process that do not yet feel fully formed.
+summary: "In the second post of my series on the Aurelia framework I walkthrough bundling the less2css project.
+The result of which significantly reduced the load time, but did uncover a few aspects of the Aurelia bundling process that do not yet feel fully formed."
 ---

 Please read [my first post](http://blog.scottlogic.com/2015/06/19/aurelia-part-one.html) for an introduction.